How to write an effective résumé

 Role - Organization Name | MM/YYYY - MM/YYYY

-- Describe impact or relevant skills demonstrated
+- Describe the impact or relevant skills demonstrated